-- What is the status of the Compact Photon Source (CPS)?
-Specifically: - the conceptual design - the evaluation of the produced radiation.
+- Is there any R&D needed to be done prior to start the construction of the Klong Facility? - What is the status of the Compact Photon Source (CPS)?
+Specifically: - a) the conceptual design - b) the evaluation of the produced radiation.
 In particular, the following points should be discussed: - 1. the approximations made in the Monte Carlo simulations and which code has been used; - 2. the energy deposition and the absorber temperature; - 3. the prompt dose and activation around the CPS and the Tagger Hall; - 4. the magnet performance and its coils lifetime; - 5. the water-cooling system and possible contaminations. - Will civil constructions be needed to contain the radiation in the Tagger Hall? - What will the photon beam quality be? - What are the requirements of the electron beam on the CPS? - What is the decommissioning plans for the K-Long Facility (CPS, KPT,....) and the activated components?
 A brief outline is sufficient.